source-c/source-c/README.md

 ### ... and some spices

 - I am an apologist of a real AI and SONs, distributed systems and crypto and of course I am always open to new challenges where my empirical experience and the years of practice are applicable and efficient
-- I have no YT/FB/IG or any other hyped and enterprise oriented media stuff, instead I prefer open platforms and real-life activities
+- I have no YouTube/Facebook/Instagram/... or any other hyped and enterprise oriented media stuff, instead I prefer open platforms and real-life activities
 - I may periodically conduct closed consultative sessions and seminars on topics that are impressing me
 - I am always ready to learn something new, do academic studies, and have a thought that learning is a continuous process and an inalienable part of our life
 - I believe that our personal time is our most expensive treasure, is a most valuable asset we have, and at the same time it is a precious and non-renewable to waste it on nonsense

-📫 How to reach me:
+📫 How to reach me out:

-- follow me on [LinkedIn](https://www.linkedin.com/in/ai-pro/), or in case you wanna contact me directly - try to write me an PM/InMail there
+- follow me on [LinkedIn](https://www.linkedin.com/in/ai-pro/), or in case you wanna contact me directly - try to write me PM/InMail there
-- subscribe to me on [Substack](https://canny.substack.com/)
+- subscribe to me on [Substack](https://canny.substack.com/) (subject to change due to migration to nostr)
 - find me in Nostr: `npub1r8vwncwpymx4mrvj4zgkrragnxulfazvfjnd80k9r0ahc55cgs6q0pkmca`

 Everything else is unreliable, slow and has a low priority for me.